vipulgupta1011/swapmix/lxmert/README.md

 This work is built on LXMERT repo (https://github.com/airsplay/lxmert).

+Install the requirements provided in the requirement.txt file.

 ## Measuring visual bias

 We measure visual bias based on irrelevant objects and attributes.